Anna Morandi Manzolini: Life

 Morandi was born on 21 January 1714 in Bologna, Italy.
 She was raised in a traditional home where marriage, children, and a domestic lifestyle were natural choices for women.
 Women were expected to be wives, raise their children and essentially tend to their husbands needs and wants.
 This wasn’t the case for Anna Morandi.
 She became a wife and had children, but instead of tending to her husband, she worked side by side with him.
 In 1736, Morandi married her childhood sweetheart, Giovanni Manzolini, a professor of anatomy at the University of Bologna.
 She was 20, and he was 24 years old.
-After five years of marriage, she became the mother of six children.
+After five years of marriage, she had become the mother of six children.

 Giovanni Manzolini initially worked in collaboration with Ercole Lelli to produce models under the sponsorship of Pope Benedict XIV but they parted ways and Manzolini opened a studio at home where he and Anna practiced.
 The studio was not only for art but became an anatomy “school” and laboratory for them both.
 The couple worked together dissecting bodies and learning from them.
 Between Giovanni’s expertise in human anatomy and Anna’s artistic abilities, they were able to recreate such incredible pieces by remodeling human anatomy through sculpture.
 They taught an abundance of medical students because they had access to many body parts and cadavers.
 Giovanni and Anna quickly became well known around, not only in Bologna but Italy as a whole being that by the early 1750s, the couple had been recognized locally and internationally.

 In the year 1755, her husband died, leaving both her and her two surviving children without reliable support.
 As a result, she had to place one child, Guiseppe, in an orphanage.
 She received tempting job offerings from other universities, but she preferred to remain in her native city, Bologna.
 After appealing to the pope and passing a strenuous examination by the Bolognese Senate, Manzolini was granted a small annual amount of 300 liras for support.
 Additionally, she received a post at the University of Bologna as an anatomical demonstrator with access to cadavers from the Bologna hospital.

 Anna Morandi Manzolini impacted the 18th-century Bolognese culture through an artistic and scientific approach.
 She brought human anatomy to life and allowed many spectators to learn and enjoy her anatomical pieces.
 Tourists, especially medical practitioners, from all over the world came to see her work.

 Morandi died in the city on 9 July 1774, at the age of 60.